paul-sedlmayr/PIDT/content/index.md

 **Overall: Digital Games are an Effective Method in Education:**
 Digital Games lead to a higher Learning Achievement than traditional approaches and other multimedia approaches.
-- Large effect in comparison to other “multimedia approaches”
+- [[Effect sizes#Higher Learning Gains for Digital Games in comparison to Multimedia Approaches|Large effect]] in comparison to other “multimedia approaches”
-- Moderate effect in comparison to traditional approaches
+- [[Effect sizes#Higher Learning Gains for Digital Games in Comparison to Traditional Approaches|Moderate effect]] in comparison to traditional approaches

-**Education Level:** Especially young students in primary education benefit from Digital Games.
+**Education Level:** Especially young students in primary education [[Effect sizes#Large Effect of Digital Games for Students in Primary Education|benefit]] from Digital Games.
 This is likely due to their high motivation to use digital games.
 Yet, digital games are also an effective method in older age groups.

 **Subject Discipline:** Among the STEM disciplines, Science, Engineering / Technology and Mathematics, some of the disciplines were more represented than others.
-Therefore, a concluding statement can not be made.
+Therefore, it is difficult to draw conclusions for the disciplines _Technology and Engineering_.

+**Plattform**: There was [[Effect sizes#Computers and Mobile Devices are Both Well suited Platforms and have a Similar Effectivity|no difference]] between computers and mobile devices.

+**Intervention Duration:** [[Effect sizes#Large Effect for Short Intervention Duration|Higher effectiveness]] of short-term interventions.

+**Game Type**: [[Effect sizes#Large Effect for Board Games|Board games]] had the largest effect on learning achievement, however only few studies with board games were included.

 ### Quality of Meta-Analysis